exercism/docs/community/administrators.md

 # Administrators

-At Exercism, we aim to prioritise, in order of priority, the following:
+At Exercism, we aim to priorities, in order of priority, the following:

 - The mental wellbeing of our staff
 - The mental wellbeing of our maintainers and mentors